vishvpandya/Marketsarthi/README.md

 Every packet must be accounted for.

+Packets Given
+      =
+Bought
++ Returned
++ Damaged
++ Missing
++ Still at Shop

-Deterministic Pilot Review
+🧮 Deterministic Pilot Review

-MarketSarthi calculates the measured pilot percentages from actual merchant-entered results.
+The pilot outcome is calculated from actual merchant-entered measurements.

+Percentage bought

 Packets bought
 ÷
 Actual packets given
 × 100

-and:
+Percentage returned

 Packets returned
 ÷
 Actual packets given
 × 100

-The application checks the merchant's own thresholds.

-Possible deterministic outcomes are:

-Outcome                             Meaning

-continue_small_test               Merchant-defined percentage checks and optional money check are met, with at least one shop asking for another batch

-modify_and_retest                 Some checks are met, or the optional money check exceeds the accepted test loss

-investigate_before_next_test      Stock is incomplete/conflicting, or
-percentage checks pass without a shop asking for another batch

-These are experiment-management outcomes, not market-success grades.

-AI can explain the calculated outcome, but it cannot change the underlying facts or outcome.

-Optional Money Check

-The merchant can optionally enter:

-Money received during the test

-Test costs already spent and not recoverable

-Maximum acceptable test loss

-MarketSarthi calculates:

-Cash result =
-Money received − Non-recoverable test costs

-This is intentionally a simple test-level cash check.

-It is not presented as:

-Accounting profit

-ROI

-Margin

-Unit economics

-Long-term viability

-A forecast

-Repeated Pilot Rounds

-After a completed review, the merchant can save the round.

-Up to 12 rounds are retained in the browser workspace.

-From the second round onward, the merchant records one main planned
-change:

-Repeat the same test

-Price

-Pack size

-Product / recipe

-Shop type

-Display / message

-Another change

-MarketSarthi compares the latest two rounds using measured changes.

-It does not claim that the selected change caused the difference.

-Round 1
-   ↓
-Measure
-   ↓
-Review
-   ↓
-Choose Planned Change
-   ↓
-Round 2
-   ↓
-Measure
-   ↓
-Compare Observed Changes
-   ↓
-Choose Next Test

-Results, Refresh and Evidence Freshness

-After live research, the merchant can refresh only the evidence group that needs updating:
+Possible experiment outcomes include:

+Outcome

+Meaning

+continue_small_test

+Merchant-defined checks are met and at least one shop asks for another batch

+modify_and_retest

+Some checks are met or the optional money check exceeds the accepted test loss

+investigate_before_next_test

+Data is incomplete/conflicting or the signals require investigation

+stop_and_review

+Defined checks are not met and stock data is complete

+These are pilot-management outcomes, not market-success predictions.

+💬 MarketSarthi Copilot

+The Copilot answers questions from the current saved workspace.

+It does not automatically start a new paid search.

+flowchart TD

+    Q["💬 Merchant Question"]
+        --> R["🧭 Deterministic Intent Routing"]

+    R --> P["Price Questions"]
+    R --> S["Shop / Distribution Questions"]
+    R --> V["Customer Language / Reviews"]
+    R --> T["Trends / Search / News"]
+    R --> G["General City / Next Steps"]

+    P --> EP["Shopping Evidence"]
+    S --> ES["Maps + Reviews"]
+    V --> EV["Review Evidence"]
+    T --> ET["Matching Evidence"]
+    G --> EG["Scorecard + Summary"]

+    EP --> A["Evidence-First Answer"]
+    ES --> A
+    EV --> A
+    ET --> A
+    EG --> A

+    A --> W["Whitelisted Sources + Check Time"]

+    W --> F{"Need New Evidence?"}

+    F -->|Yes| REF["Guide Merchant to Targeted Refresh"] F -->|No| END["Answer"]

+🔄 Targeted Refresh

+Evidence changes over time.

+Instead of rerunning everything, MarketSarthi can refresh a selected evidence group:

 Shopping